 So what happened?

-Although Mr. Bingley is also, figuratively speaking, a Manhattan socialite at a rural square dance, he delves right into the party.
-He talks to everyone, dances all night, and expresses disappointment that the ball ends early.
+Although Mr. Bingley is also, figuratively speaking, a Manhattan socialite at a rural square dance, and he delves right into the party.
+He talks to everyone, dances all night, and is bummed that the ball ends early.
 Solution: He'll throw his own ball!

 Meanwhile, the locals can't stand Mr. Darcy.
 He dances only twice (once with each of Mr. Bingley's sisters), doesn't talk to anyone, and stalks around the drawing room, disapproving of everything.

-Due to an unequal male/female ratio, Elizabeth has to sit out two of the dances.
+Since there aren't enough guys to go around, Elizabeth has to sit out two of the dances.
 As she's sitting down and minding her own business, she overhears a conversation between Mr. Bingley and Mr. Darcy.